-It is possible that the main title of the report Erysipelas is not the name you expected.
+It is possible that the main title of the report Rheumatic Fever is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Valley fever occurs mainly in dry desert areas of the southwestern United States, central California, and Mexico.
-It also occurs in dry areas of Central
+It also occurs in dry areas of Central and South America.

 Valley fever is also called desert fever, San Joaquin Valley fever, coccidioidomycosis, and desert rheumatism.

 What causes valley fever?

-You can get valley fever if you breathe in the fungus that causes
+You can get valley fever if you breathe in the fungus (Coccidioides immitis) that causes the disease.

 Valley fever is not contagious.
 You cannot get it from another person or from animals.